A Text That Should Haunt Us

 What jarred me back into pondering this evocative issue is three-fold.

-First of all, I live in a tourist area, but also a retirement community for the most part; where those in the coattails of their life are not in short supply.
+First of all, I live in a tourist area, but also a retirement community for the most part; where those in the twilight of their lives are not in short supply.
 Many are snowbirds and fly south for the winter to a comfortable oasis of some kind they’ve been able to acquire over years of hard work and savings.
-Those same birdies many times in their twilight years decide to take the leap and make it their permanent getaway.
+Those same birdies many times in their sunset years decide to take the leap and make it their permanent getaway.
 Others have built it from of a life of affluence that peacefully ends here with the house by the sea filled with great views, great restaurants, golf-cart living and an occasional hole in one.
 And who can blame them?
 After all, it’s a great place to be!
-And I guess I should also say that some of these birds are the salt of this particular part of earth to be sure, but mostly I’m afraid are far too consumed with the tail end of their American Dream to notice any fuss I’m trying to make here.
+And I guess I should also say that some of these birds are the salt of this particular part of earth to be sure, but mostly I’m afraid are far too consumed with the tail-end of their American Dream to notice any fuss I’m trying to make here.

 Secondly, now at age 52, though my elderly friends even occasionally still tell me “I’m wet behind the ears”, I am now beginning to at least prepare for what the “back 9” of my own life is to look like.
 And though I cannot relate to those who have acquired this life for themselves in terms of dollars and cents and a life that has gone according to their financial plan, I am beginning to see that age bracket and the variety of difficulties and also opportunities it brings just outside my rear-view window.
 In light of that, I’m contemplating a lot of things.
 Things like whether or not I’ll be able to take care of my wife and I in the final years; if I’ll have anything at all to leave my children; whether or not I will be a mean old cuss or grow old gracefully; will die of cancer; and at least for me more importantly I’ve been asking: Will those I have known and loved pay true respect finally once I’m gone?
 And of course, for the purpose of this blog, I am also questioning if I will be a good teacher of a class to the next generation of what it means to walk with Christ with my eyes, mind and heart wide open in a world increasingly becoming hostile to it’s proposed peculiarity?
 It seems that since Rome, we have now come full circle.
 Perhaps the lions are now grazing outside.